Evidence Before Argument

 The purpose is not to win arguments by rhetoric.

-The purpose is to show when the architecture was built, when it became publicly visible, how the public record developed, where it was published, and where it was demonstrated.
+The purpose is to show when the architecture was built, deployed, reused, externally exercised, protected, published, and demonstrated.

 Recommended Architecture Path